ZhenXu-0/Data-Annotation-Error-Decomposition-LAK2026/README.md

 ## Replicating Paper Results

-This section explains how to run `paper_results.py` to generate the 5 figures from the paper.
+This section illustrates the generation of analysis and results (5 figures) from the paper.

 ### Running the Script

-1. **Make sure your virtual environment is activated** (see Setup above)
+1. **Activat virtual environment** (see Setup above)

 2. **Run the script**:
    ```bash